on-keyday/probable-engine/README.md

 **warning:**  this library is still in development and not released, so destructive changes will be able to occur.also, no documentation and no support exists.

+## Before Download
+If you want to download this libary for **practical purpose**, I don't recommend this now.

+This library is made only to satisfy my hobby.

+So not tested completely, maybe many bugs not fixed, and maybe insecure.

+If you want practical library right now, see other.

 ## Version
 now avaliable version is version 1 (on src/v1) and version 2 (on src/v2).